microsoft/rushjs.io-website/pages/advanced/phantom_deps.md

 **How Rush helps:** Rush's symlinking strategy ensures that each project's **node_modules** contains only its declared direct dependencies.
 This catches phantom dependencies immediately at build time.
-If you're using the PNPM package manager, the same protections are also applied to all indirect dependencies (with the ability to workaround any "bad" packages by using **pnpmfile.js**).
+If you're using the pnpm package manager, the same protections are also applied to all indirect dependencies (with the ability to workaround any "bad" packages by using **pnpmfile.js**).